yjl9903/vite-plugin-sharedworker/README.md

 ### Limitation

-**This plugin has some side effects to your scripts (under the worker directory)**.
+**This plugin has some side effects to your scripts**.
 If you encounter any problems with its transform, you can debug it with [vite-plugin-inspect](https://www.npmjs.com/package/vite-plugin-inspect) and create an issue here.

 The transform hook adds the following global variables at the beginning of the input worker script, so that you can not re-define these variables at the global scope.